They come and go seemingly without warning.

 But in contrast to most health nuts out there, I make sure to incorporate these supposed “bad” foods into my diet.
 In moderation (sometimes) and balanced with nutritionally dense whole foods.
-I suggest you do the same, if you ever want to have a healthy relationship to food and your body.
+I suggest you do the same if you ever want to have a healthy relationship with food and your body.

 Eating is essential to our survival.
 But more than that, it plays a leading role in our social lives and mental well-being.
 The pleasures associated with eating and the concomitant social experiences have brought people together for millennia.

 We always talk about the impacts of nutrition on our physical health, while rarely touching upon its overarching influence on our lives.